deskfiler/deskfiler/docs/plugin-development/api.md

 # API docs

+> This article is a stub.
+You can help by expanding it.

 Plugin handlers receive an objects as it's first argument.
 Both **handleFiles** and **handleOpen** object contains `system` and `context` variables, but, only **handleFiles** receives `inputs` which is an array of paths which were dropped on the plugin.